 10 Ways to Optimize Your Email Marketing Campaign Today

-In 2015 alone, 205 billion emails were sent and received per day.
+In 2016 alone, over 215.3 billion emails were sent and received per day.
 Per day!

 That’s a whole lot of emails.

 When it comes to standing out and breaking through all of the noise, it can be challenging.
 Optimizing your email marketing is no joke, and it can take a whole lot of work.